TradieMate/superagent/RENDER_DEPLOYMENT.md

 # Superagent Render Deployment Guide

-This guide provides step-by-step instructions to deploy Superagent on Render with proper port binding configuration.
+This guide provides step-by-step instructions to deploy Superagent on Render with proper port binding configuration using Docker.

 ## Issues Fixed